forum4anin/Corruption-of-Champions-Mod-Rus/README.md

 NOTE: CONTAINS MATURE CONTENT.
 ADULTS ONLY

 CoC Mod source from Kitteh6660.
 Original game by Fenoxo.
+Rus text by Fergusson.
 Modifications by everyone at:
 https://github.com/Kitteh6660/Corruption-of-Champions-Mod/graphs/contributors